benvinegar/counterscale/README.md

     1. Create a new Analytics Engine dataset, called `metricsDataset`
 1. It should now be live.
 Visit `https://counterscale.{yoursubdomain}.workers.dev`.

+### Troubleshooting

+If the website is not immediately available (e.g. "Secure Connection Failed"), it could be because Cloudflare has not yet activated your subdomain (yoursubdomain.workers.dev).
+This process can take a minute; you can check in on the progress by visiting the newly created worker in your Cloudflare dashboard (Workers & Pages → counterscale).

+### Custom Domains

-NOTE: The deployment URL can always be changed to go behind a custom domain you own.
+The deployment URL can always be changed to go behind a custom domain you own.
 [More here](https://developers.cloudflare.com/workers/configuration/routing/custom-domains/).

 ## Installing the Tracker